Moving Image Collection

 There are a total of 291 titles in the cataloged Film Collection representing all the films that have been identified, cataloged, and transferred to videotape.
-Many items from the Film Collection are part of a larger series:
+For a complete list and descriptions of these films, please see our film list.

 Margaret Mead Film & Video Festival

 More recent additions to the Collection include copies of many of the productions shown at the Museum’s annual Margaret Mead Film & Video Festival.

 Science Bulletins are documentary feature stories produced by the Museum on the latest developments in the fields of astrophysics, Earth science, biodiversity and human biology and evolution.
 You may view Science Bulletins online at http://www.amnh.org/explore/science-bulletins.